-We all know there are strange ailments out there, but what follows is a collection of documented medical conditions that are very much out of the ordinary.
+We all know there are strange ailments out there, but what follows is a collection of documented unusual medical conditions.

 Patients with this syndrome present with what they describe as hearing very loud explosions that occur within an hour or two of falling asleep.
 They don’t complain of having any pain associated with these occurrences.
 It is thought that fatigue and stress play a role, but the exact cause has not been determined and will often resolve without treatment.

 Pica is when a person feels compelled to eat inedible substances.
 This can range from dirt, glue, hair, lint, and paper to things like sharp objects and glass.
 It is thought to be caused by a mineral deficiency and the most-frequent patients include children in lower-income areas and pregnant women.

 A mental condition where the sufferer believes that a person very close to them – a family member or spouse, have been replaced by an identical imposter.
 The patient can continue to have a peaceful relationship with this ‘imposter’ but does not trust them.
 Occasionally the ‘imposter’ can be violently attacked.
 Some people with this condition even start to question their own reflection.
 It is usually caused by a brain injury or a mental illness such as dementia or schizophrenia.